Technologies I'm excited about

 Lighting

 The brightness of the outdoors on a cloudy day is 10,000 lux.
 The average indoor room is only 100 lux.
 A conservative estimate is that it is an order of magnitude brighter outdoors than it is indoors.
 This has far reaching implications for our health, as it affects our circadian regulation, mood, focus, even eyesight.
+I feel confident that 100 years from now we will have a much brighter indoors, but it's not an easy problem.
+Just buying a ton more lightbulb is cost prohibitive, and there are tradeoffs to light quality and diffusion (it's quite unpleasant to have an extremely bright light in your home).

 Technology driven education